 - Liberty and Human Dignity: Human rights are inherent, inborn and not given by the state.
 Therefore, people have a right to make decisions without coercion or constraint and are accountable for their choices.
 All human beings are deserving of equal respect and worth and entitled to the realization of their full potential.

-Accountability and transparency: Power and resources must be used with integrity and responsibility.
-It is only through accountable governance that human rights can be protected and enjoyed by all Kenyans.
-Our own accountability to communities we work with and other allies nationally and internationally, including donors, is key to the success of our strategies.
+- Accountability and Transparency: Power and resources must be used with integrity and responsibility.
+It is only through accountable governance that human rights can be protected and enjoyed by all.
+Our own accountability to communities and other allies nationally and internationally, including donors, is key to the success of our work.

-Equal protection and non-discrimination: All individuals and groups are equal, should be treated with dignity and due regard must be given to their diversity.
-Genuine democracy can never exist in a society that does not recognise its women and men as equals and that discriminates against individuals and groups based on their race, creed, health status, political opinion, sexual orientation or any other ground.
-Women, who constitute more than half of the population, have a right to participate and participate in government.
-Democratic governance must be gender sensitive and inclusive, stress equality and employ affirmative action in promoting equity.
-Likewise, people of different health status and sexual orientation must be treated with dignity, and mechanisms to protect their human rights as citizens and groups must be put in place and implemented with their participation as equals.
+- Equal Protection and Non-discrimination: All individuals and groups are equal, should be treated with dignity and due regard must be given to their diversity.
+Genuine democracy can never exist in a society that does not recognize its women and men as equals and that discriminates against individuals and groups based on their race, gender, religion, creed, health status, political opinion, ethnicity, sex, sexual orientation or any other ground.